Here is the Beehive | Shattered lines for a shattered love

 The buzz of the beehive

 The whole novel is a full immersion in Ana’s mind and feelings.
 Connor makes many promises, but he never lives up to them.
 Unlike Ana, he is anchored to his life, and despite dreaming about it, he never really considers abandoning his status quo.
-Instead, she seems to exist only within the lines of the relationship with Connor, that controls her mood and guides her thoughts, even after he’s gone forever.
+Instead, she seems to exist only within the lines of the relationship with Connor, which controls her mood and guides her thoughts, even after he’s gone forever.
 Even her husband and her children seem nothing but emotional pawns.
-As a matter of fact, they are occasionally an harbor to go back to (when she has a fight with Connor, for example) or a dead weight that prevents her from pursuing her happiness.
+As a matter of fact, they are occasionally a harbor to go back to (when she has a fight with Connor, for example) or a dead weight that prevents her from pursuing her happiness.

 When giving voice to Ana’s life without Connor, Crossan makes sure that the reader sees how Ana herself drew her outlines of loneliness.
 She now has to face an obsession and a pain that she cannot share.
 An image of her condition is the title of the book itself, Here is the Beehive.
-It is the nursery rhyme her children sing again and again, running around the kitchen table.
+It is the nursery rhyme her children sing, again and again, running around the kitchen table.
 A noisy swarm of worries that must be concealed.